-The OIG identified a total of 2 complaints warranting further investigation to determine whether Section 1001-related abuses occurred.
-The OIG referred these 2 complaints to the appropriate DOJ component for further investigation.
-The next section of this report describes the substance of these 2 complaints.
-Notably, none of the complaints processed during this reporting period specifically alleged misconduct by DOJ employees relating to the use of authorities contained in the Patriot Act.
+The OIG identified 1 complaint warranting further investigation to determine whether Section 1001-related abuses occurred.
+This complaint was referred to the appropriate DOJ component for further investigation.
+The next section of this report describes the substance of this complaint.